YiyangBian/Yiyang-Homepage/content/authors/admin/_index.md

 ## About Me

-Yiyang Bian is a PhD candidate at the University of California, Riverside, where I currently work in the Space Lab under the leadership of Professor Amr Magdy, engaged in mail related to spatial data computing, data management, data analysis and machine learning
+Yiyang Bian is a PhD candidate at the University of California, Riverside, where I currently work in the Space Lab under the leadership of Professor Amr Magdy, engaged in mail related to spatial data computing, data management, data analysis and machine learning.